desura/Desurium/README.md

 Download and install:

  * Svn http://www.sliksvn.com/en/download or http://tortoisesvn.net/downloads.html
- * Msvc 2012 or higher
+ * Msvc 2013 or higher (as C++11 features are in use)
  * Python 2.7 http://www.python.org/getit/
  * CMake 2.8 http://www.cmake.org/
  * Patch either from msysGit or git bash
- * Windows DirectX 9 SDK for the CEF build https://www.microsoft.com/en-us/download/details.aspx?id=6812
+ * (Optional) Windows DirectX 9 SDK for the CEF build https://www.microsoft.com/en-us/download/details.aspx?id=6812

 Note: Make sure you add svn and python to your environment PATH